MicrosoftDocs/bot-docs/articles/bot-service-debug-emulator.md

 1. Click the  **Save** button.

 When you click the login button displayed by the bot, a validation code will be generated.
-You will enter the code in the bot input chat box for the authentication to take place.
+You'll enter the code in the bot input chat box for the authentication to take place.
 After that you can perform the allowed operations.

 Alternatively, you can perform the steps described below.